Home » Parenting » Halloween Sensory Bin

 Filler:

-We went with dyed rice.
-This used to intimidate me greatly.
-Then I realized it’s just rice with a few drops of food coloring and hand sanitized mixed in a gallon freezer bag.
-It dries in about an hour (at least in warm AZ).
-From there it’s a cheap, and easy filler.
-Try Halloween colors like orange, black, green, and purple.
+We went with dyed rice/colored rice for a fun texture and cheap filler.
+Let me be the first to tell you, this used to intimidate me greatly.
+Then I realized it’s just rice with a few drops of food coloring and hand sanitizer mixed in a gallon freezer bag.

 Other filler ideas: